Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **save_PSF_models_fits** [ Type: *bool* ]

 	If True, save the PSF model as a fits file.
-This is neede if template subtraction is performed with ZOGY.
+This is needed if template subtraction is performed with ZOGY.